altanoncul/altanoncul/README.md

-ben altan, i'm a student in india and trying to deal with glynet..
+ben altan, i'm a student in india and trying to deal with glynet.